hardesh/hardesh.github.io/content/experience.md

 [**Autonomous Robots Lab, University of Nevada, Reno**](https://www.autonomousrobotslab.com/)
 Undergraduate Research Intern.
 [July 2020 - Dec 2020]
   - Worked on motion planning of quadrotors which can be deployed in geometrically constrained enviroments, under the guidance of Prof. Kostas Alexis.
-  - Submitted a paper titled, "[Hypergame-based Adaptive Behavior Path Planning for Combined Exploration and Visual Search](https://youtu.be/Nfo-RQ_RCFg)" to IEEE ICRA 2021.
+  - Submitted a manuscript titled, "[Hypergame-based Adaptive Behavior Path Planning for Combined Exploration and Visual Search](https://youtu.be/Nfo-RQ_RCFg)" to IEEE ICRA 2021.
+The manuscript was accepted at the conference.

 -----------------------------------------------------
 [**Smart-i Electronics Systems, R&D Department, Pune**](https://www.smartisystems.com/)